Samoolino/KiTTOS/README.md

 ---

-## 🧵 Materiality Selection: 60–84% Sustainable Composition
+## 🧵 Material Selection: 60–84% Sustainable Composition

 All KÏTTOS suits—smart and passive—are engineered with a **sustainability-first approach**.
 Material selection is defined by traceable, recycled content ranging from **60% to 84%**, depending on variant and size.